tauri-apps/tauri-docs/docs/testing/webdriver/example/webdriverio.md

 };
 ```

-If you are interested in the properties on `exports.config` object, then I [suggest reading the documentation] for it.
+If you are interested in the properties on the `exports.config` object, I [suggest reading the documentation][WebDriver documentation].
 For non-WDIO specific items, there are comments explaining why we are running commands in `onPrepare`, `beforeSession`,
 and `afterSession`.
 We also have our specs set to `"./test/specs/**/*.js"`, so let's create a spec now.